Theodore McCarrick: Lawsuits and settlements

 On November 19, 2020, four people who accused McCarrick of sexually abusing them filed a lawsuit against the Holy See in federal court in Newark, New Jersey, saying it had failed in its oversight of McCarrick over whom it exercised complete control as his employer.
 The Holy See says priests are not its employees and that its status as a foreign sovereign is a defense from such a suit.
+In November 2021, a new lawsuit was filed against both McCarrick and the Archdiocese of Newark by Michael Reading, a priest who claimed McCarrick sexually abused him during a visit to the New Jersey shore in 1986.

 Criminal charges

 On July 29, 2021, McCarrick was charged with sexually assaulting a 16-year-old male in 1974, during a wedding reception for the boy's brother on the grounds of Wellesley College in Massachusetts.
-The complaint was filed by Wellesley Police in Dedham Criminal Court.
-McCarrick's attorney, Barry Coburn, was quoted in media reports as saying, "we will look forward to addressing this issue in the courtroom."

-On September 3, 2021, McCarrick pleaded not guilty in Dedham Criminal Court to three counts of indecent assault and battery stemming from the alleged 1974 incident.
-In an early 2023 court filing, McCarrick's lawyers stated that he is unable to stand trial based upon a recent neurological examination.
+The complaint was filed by Wellesley Police in Dedham District Court.
+On September 3, 2021, McCarrick pleaded not guilty in Dedham District Court to three counts of indecent assault and battery stemming from the alleged 1974 incident.

+In an early 2023 court filing, McCarrick's lawyers stated that he had experienced "significant" and "rapidly worsening" cognitive decline, and was thus not fit to stand trial.
+In June of that year, a state-appointed forensic psychologist found "deficits of his memory and ability to retain information", and in August the court ruled that McCarrick was mentally incompetent to stand trial.

+On April 16, 2023, McCarrick was charged with one count of fourth-degree sexual assault for a 1977 incident that occurred near Geneva Lake in Wisconsin.
+McCarrick allegedly abused the victim over a period of time, including at the Geneva Lake residence where he fondled the victim's genitals.

+Following McCarrick's death, Catholic officials offered condolences for his victims, acknowledging that justice was never served for McCarrick's actions.